• Skip to primary navigation

 Why You'll Love This Recipe

-• Nutrition.
-Peas are a good source of protein, fiber, and vitamins, making this dish a nutritious option.
+• Peas are a good source of protein, fiber, and vitamins, making this dish a nutritious option.

-• Versatility.
-Pea guacamole can be used as a dip or a spread and is perfect for those who are avoiding avocados for dietary or allergy reasons.
+• Pea guacamole can be used as a dip or a spread and is perfect for those who are avoiding avocados for dietary or allergy reasons.

-• Flavor.
-The combination of sweet peas, tangy lime juice, and spicy jalapeño makes for a delicious and well-balanced flavor.
+• The combination of sweet peas, tangy lime juice, and spicy jalapeño makes for a delicious and well-balanced flavor.

-• Freshness.
-With the addition of fresh ingredients like Roma tomato, yellow onion, and cilantro, pea guacamole has a bright and fresh taste that can enhance any dish.
+• With the addition of fresh ingredients like Roma tomato, yellow onion, and cilantro, pea guacamole has a bright and fresh taste that can enhance any dish.

-• Color.
-The green color of the peas and cilantro make pea guacamole visually appealing, adding to its overall appeal.
+• The green color of the peas and cilantro make pea guacamole visually appealing, adding to its overall appeal.

 Ingredients You'll Need